Skip to main content Skip to main navigation

 • Year 1

-In Terms 3 and 4, you’ll continue with ITE training while transitioning to paid employment with Limited Registration within schools at a rate of 0.4 FTE (Full-Time Equivalent).
+In Terms 3 and 4, you will continue your ITE studies while transitioning into paid employment in your partnership hub school under Limited Registration at 0.4 FTE (equivalent of two days per week).

 Year 2

 • No, the program is a full-time course.
-The course structure is designed with set units that align with the program’s employment-based model, ensuring a strong integration of study, professional experience, and paid work in your Hub School.
+The course structure is designed with set units that align with the program’s employment-based model, ensuring a strong integration of study, professional experience, and paid work in your partnership hub school.

 • You must have achieved a minimum course WAM of 70 (or equivalent) in your bachelor degree and/or equivalent industry experience.